 I tell all this to Giristroula.
 She stands arms folded.
 Unconvinced.

-“So where would the Greek equivalent of east England be then?” she says, thinking of this part of Britain I’ve been trailing her through.
+“So where would the Greek equivalent of east England be then?” she says, thinking of this part of Britain we’ve been trailing through.

 “I thought perhaps the Peloponnese?”
 Her area of Greece.

 “It has the oldest history.
 You know England’s capitals were here once upon a time?
 Like Nafplio before Athens.
 And I’m sure the Easterners think of themselves as the real English, like the Peloponnese think of themselves as the real Greeks… And Norfolk.
 That would be your county of Elia: Flat, fertile, agriculture.
 Although I’m not too sure they grow water melons here…”

 They say Elia has the reputation of having the worst people in Greece.
 ‘The very best man in Elia… murdered his brother’ so the saying goes.